mobilecoinfoundation/mobilecoin/BRANCHING.md

 Making changes
 --------------

-Developers make changes using PRs the same way as always, and are free to squash-merge their development PRs as they historically have.
-(It doesn't much matter for this workflow whether or not developer PRs are squash merges.)
+Developers make changes using topic branches and PRs, and are free to squash-merge their topic branches as they historically have.
+(It doesn't much matter for this workflow whether or not topic branches are squash merged.)

 When a developer wants to make a change, they should ask themselves, should this go in the latest release branch, or in master?